-A lot goes into the perfect suit: fabric, lapel style, buttons—just, a lot.
-But before it can reach its full potential, your suit has to fit.
-Whether you need to overhaul an off-the-rack jacket or you’re just dialing in the fit of your rental tux pants, that probably means visiting a tailor.
+Whether you need to overhaul an off-the-rack jacket or you’re just dialing in the fit of your rental tux pants, learn how to get results from the tailor.

-The stereotypical tailor—the one you’re imagining right now—doesn’t say much, doesn’t ask much, and never laughs.
-None of us were born with experience in talking to a tailor (except the offspring of tailors, of course), so we’re making this easy for you: use this cheat sheet of phrases and make tailor-talk your new second language.
+The stereotypical tailor—the one you’re probably imagining right now—doesn’t say much, doesn’t ask much, and never laughs.
+Getting a simple adjustment can feel intimidating, but it doesn’t have to be.
+Use this cheat sheet of phrases and make tailor-talk your new second language.

 Tailoring Do’s and Don’ts